nicolvisser/ZeroSyl/README.md

 - Don’t squash other people’s commits.
 - Check that your code works before pushing.
 - Report any broken code or inaccessible scripts.
-- KEEP IT SIMPLE STUPID!

 ### Setup

 #### Using poetry

-If you plan on making serious changes, such as adding packages or making a new release, then please use https://python-poetry.org/.
+If you plan on making serious changes, such as adding packages or making a new release, then please use [Poetry](https://python-poetry.org/).
+After it is installed, then `cd` into the cloned repo and run:

 ```bash
 poetry install